+The Company is a junior mineral company listed on the TSX Venture Exchange engaged in developing its' White Mountain calcium feldspar (anorthosite) project.
+Due to the commercially sensitive nature of the data disclosed when negotiating long-term purchase agreements in the industrial minerals industry, Hudson has chosen to refrain from publishing a 43-101 compliant preliminary economic assessment, pre-feasibility, or feasibility technical report with respect to the proposed mining operation on which the exploitation licence was granted.
+Hudson has prepared an internal bankable "feasibility" study which was submitted to the Government of Greenland and formed the basis, along with the social impact assessment (SIA) and environmental impact assessment (EIA) of the grant of it's 50 year exploitation licence.
+The study is specific to the needs of the Greenland government, remains confidential, and should not be regarded as conforming to 43-101 disclosure.
+As such, as per part 4.2(6) in the Companion Policy NI 43-101 CP to National Instrument 43-101, the reader is cautioned that where projects are put into production without first establishing mineral reserves supported by a technical report and completing a feasibility study such projects have historically had a higher risk of economic or technical failure.

-The Company is a junior mineral exploration company listed on the TSX Venture Exchange and engaged in the acquisition, exploration and development of mineral properties.
-It has not yet determined whether its properties contain mineral reserves that are economically recoverable.
-The recoverability of the amounts shown for resource assets is dependent upon the existence of economically recoverable reserves, the ability of the Company to obtain the necessary financing to complete the exploration and development of its properties, and upon future profitable production or proceeds from the disposition of the properties.
-The Company's ability to continue its operations is dependent on its ability to secure additional financing, and while it has been successful in doing so in the past, there can be no assurance it will be able to do so in the future.
-In order to continue developing its mineral properties, management is actively pursuing such additional sources of financing; however, in the event this does not occur, there is doubt about the ability of the Company to continue as a going concern.
-The Financial Statements and discussion and analysis of the financial condition, changes in financial condition and results of operations of the Company for the six months ended September 30, 2016 do not include the adjustments that would be necessary should the Company be unable to continue as a going concern.
+The Company's ability to continue its operations is dependent on its ability to develop sales revenue and/or secure additional financing, and while it has been successful in doing so in the past, there can be no assurance it will be able to do so in the future.
+In the event this does not occur, there is doubt about the ability of the Company to continue as a going concern.

+The financial statements and discussion and analysis of the financial condition, changes in financial condition and results of operations of the Company for the third quarter ended December 31, 2016 do not include the adjustments that would be necessary should the Company be unable to continue as a going concern.

-The amount of the Company's administrative expenditures is related to the level of financing and exploration activities that are being conducted, which in turn may depend on the Company's recent exploration experience and prospects, as well as the general market conditions relating to the availability of funding for exploration-stage resource companies.
-Consequently, the Company does not acquire properties or conduct exploration work on them on a pre-determined basis and as a result there may not be predictable or observable trends in the Company's business activities and comparisons of financial operating results with prior years may not be meaningful.
+The amount of the Company's administrative expenditures is related to the level of financing and activities that are being conducted on its resource properties, which in turn may depend on the Company's recent experience and prospects, as well as the general market conditions relating to the availability of funding for resource companies.
+Consequently, the Company does not acquire properties or conduct field work on them on a pre-determined basis and as a result there may not be predictable or observable trends in the Company's business activities and comparisons of financial operating results with prior years may not be meaningful.